marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Order games
 ============

-You can move games by clicking on the little icon on the *move game* icon |pic_handle| and dragging the game into another folder (in the left bar).
-You can also drag the game within your folder in order to change its position in the current folder.
+You can move games by clicking on the *move game* icon |pic_handle| and dragging the game into another folder (in the left bar).
+You can also drag the game within your folder in order to change its position.

 Play and edit games
 ====================

 If you click on the *play game* button, the game is directly started in the lecture mode.

 .. note:: If you click on *play game*, the current game which is running will be stopped and the game you clicked on will be started.
-If you want to switch back to your currently running game instead use the buttons in the top navigation bar to go the lecture mode or click on the button *back to current game*.
+If you want to switch back to your currently running game instead use the buttons in the top navigation bar to go the lecture mode or click on the button *back to current game* below the navigation bar.

 You can directly enter the editing mode by clicking on the *edit game* icon.
 The title of this button changes to *view* if you cannot edit the game.
 This may happen if you are not the owner of the game, but you imported the game (see below).

-.. note:: You can also arrive at the lecture and editing mode by clicking on the symbols in the top navigation bar.
+.. note:: You can also switch to the lecture and editing mode by clicking on the symbols in the top navigation bar.